Christmas seems bigger every year. Bigger presents. Bigger parties. Bigger trees. Bigger decorations.

 When we make a big deal of Jesus by focusing on Him for 24 days, reading His story for an entire month, meditating on His gift to us, we’ll make Him bigger.
 The big deal of Christmas will become big in the hearts of your children.
 It will be a big deal that will stay with them their entire lives–making Jesus the Big Deal of their lifetime.

 Let’s do it–make Christmas a big deal.
 Go all out—focusing on Jesus, making His name great and honoring Him this year.
-I think Truth in the Tinsel is a great way to do this (of course!), but what’s another way your family makes a big deal of the Christ of Christmas?
+I think Truth in the Tinsel is a great way to do this (of course!), but now matter how you celebrate, do it up big!

 Each of our kids only get three gifts for Christmas: a need, a want, and a spiritual gift.
 We read the Christmas story before bed on Christmas Eve and this year we are going to celebrate advent!